RCORELLA/WorkShops-Directions/DirectionsAsia2025/01-create-copilot.md

 1. Enter the message `What are the expense limits for meals?` and view the response.
 1. Try a few more questions and view the responses from your agent.
 It will have limited functionality, but should be able to provide relevant answers to questions about expense claims.

-## Challenge

-Now that you’ve seen how to use Copilot Studio to create a simple agent, it’s time to apply what you’ve learned on your own.
-Try creating an agent that provides answers to questions about Microsoft Copilot!

-- Create a new agent.
-- Use the `https://www.microsoft.com/en-us/microsoft-copilot/` website as a knowledge source.
-- Do not include lesson topics.
-- Publish the agent so that users can test it in a demo website.

-> **Tip**: If you need help, consult the [Copilot Studio documentation](https://learn.microsoft.com/microsoft-copilot-studio/) at `https://learn.microsoft.com/microsoft-copilot-studio/`.